oebelus/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ###  6. Half the lies they tell about me aren't true
 Write a function that prints every other character of a string, starting with the first character, followed by a new line : [puts2](0x05-pointers_arrays_strings/6.puts2.c)

+### 7. Winning is only half of it.
+Having fun is the other half
+Write a function that prints half of a string, followed by a new line : [puts_half](0x05-pointers_arrays_strings/7.puts_half.c)

+    - The function should print the second half of the string
+    - If the number of characters is odd, the function should print the last n characters of the string, where n = (length_of_the_string - 1) / 2